open-telemetry/opentelemetry.io/content/en/blog/2023/exponential-histograms.md

 canonical_url: https://dyladan.me/histograms/2023/05/04/exponential-histograms/
 ---

-Previously, in [Why Histograms?][] and [Histograms vs Summaries][], I have gone over the basics of histograms and summaries and the tradeoffs, benefits, and limitations of each of them.
+Previously, in [Why Histograms?][] and [Histograms vs Summaries][], I went over the basics of histograms and summaries, explaining the tradeoffs, benefits, and limitations of each.
 Because they're easy to understand and demonstrate, those posts focused on so-called explicit bucket histograms.
 The exponential bucket histogram, also referred to as native histogram in Prometheus, is a low-cost, efficient alternative to explicit bucket histograms.
-In this post, I will go through what they are, how they work, and the problems they solve that explicit bucket histograms struggle with.
+In this post, I go through what they are, how they work, and the problems they solve that explicit bucket histograms struggle with.

-# Types of histograms
+## Types of histograms

 For the purposes of this blog post, there are two major types of histograms: explicit bucket histograms and exponential bucket histograms.
 In previous posts,